Armenuhi-Qocharyan/ITC-8/Homework/Ruben/java/chess/README.txt

-This program is intended for print chess board with figurs and move figurs;
+This program is intended for chess game with JFrame;

 Folder structure.
     ├── figurs